 - 1. The TT participant prepares a file for the final tenure-review presentation.
 The file consists of: - a.
 The TT participant's vision on the field of their research, education, funding acquisition and the role as the leader of their own group. - b.
 A list of publications, including citation analysis according to Web of Science (ISI), Scopus and Google Scholar, including H indices, as most appropriate in the scientific field of the TT participant. - c.
-An extensive CV, including an overview of the research group's composition, the number of PhD's the candidate (co-)supervises or has supervised, projects, project partners and project funds/grants assigned, contributions to education and filename: [Tenure Track System CIIRC amended on 2.10.2020 final version] page 3/4 contributions to the organization.
-It is recommendable to indicate which role the tenure track participant played in project applications and projects.
+An extensive CV, including an overview of the research group's composition, the number of PhD's the candidate (co-)supervises or has supervised, projects, project partners and project funds/grants assigned, contributions to education and contributions to the organization.
+It is recommendable to indicate which role the tenure track participant played in project applications and projects. - d.

-d.
 A list of at least six international references, with a mix of academic references and references from other sectors, at least at an associate professor level (or equivalent).
 At least three of the referees must have no conflict of interest with the TT participant.